-As you probably already know, compression socks will feel tighter than regular socks do - after all, that is their job!
-Luckily, you have a zipper on the side combined with open toes to make putting them on much easier than putting on regular sports compression socks.
+As you probably know, compression socks feel tighter than regular socks do.
+Luckily, you have a zipper on the side to make putting them on much easier than putting on regular sports compression socks.

-A good pair of socks will firstly be made out of the right material blend.
-Lycra, nylon, and polyester are all excellent choices for compression socks, especially when they are blended.
+A good pair of socks will be made out of the right material blend.
+Lycra, nylon, and polyester are all excellent choices for compression socks.
 Good stitching also ensures that your socks last a long time, especially if the construction is reinforced around the toes and heels, where holes are most likely to sprout.

 Expert Interviews & Opinions